klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 $ kscn --datadir /path/to/data/directory init /path/to/genesis.json
 ```

-**NOTE** It is normal that the following error log is printed when you re-initialize chain config.
+**NOTE** It is normal that the following error log is printed when you re-initialize the chain config.

 ```text
 ERROR[08/02,09:12:39 Z] [48] The same or more recent governance index exist.
 Skip writing governance index  newIdx=0 govIdxes=[0]